bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Right from the campground, we ran into difficulty.
 Calling the trail here “faint” turned out to be generous as we could see no trail at all.
 Eventually we found it alongside a stand of aspen and followed it to the base of a wooded slope where it disappeared.
 (Later, the guidebook author, Gillean Daffern, told me that the North Peak trail has faded from disuse.)

 In our efforts to pick up the trail, we drifted too far right.
-So we started bushwhacking up the slope, angling left in hopes of intersecting the trail.
+So we started bushwhacking up the slope, angling left hoping to intersect the trail.
 When that failed, I aimed my GPS at 736742 and found the trail that runs alongside the dry creek.
 Zora, Dinah and I followed the trail to the ridge.
-Sonny, who separated from us, made his way up somewhere left of us, bushwhacking all the way.
+Sonny, who separated from us, made his way up somewhere left of us, bushwhacking the entire way.

 After spending 25 minutes on top, we headed down the Mount Burke trail, familiar to us as we all had been on it before.
 But that familiarity didn’t last.
 Well down the mountain, in trees now, we turned right at a flagged junction.
 We thought it was the new trail section built after the flood, but actually it was another new trail.
 Although it knocks off 750 m from the normal route, it’s a harsh alternative.
 The steep trail lacks switchbacks to ease knees, and stretches of deadfall left us high-stepping along some of it.
 But eventually it reaches Salter Creek, just 550 m from the campground access road.
 (I learned later we had followed a cutline.)

 This trip turned out to be a refreshing approach to a popular peak.
-Anyone who has hiked Mount Burke may have little interest in visiting it again, but the added attraction of another summit and a delightful traverse is enough to make anyone reconsider.
+Anyone who has hiked Mount Burke may have little interest in returning, but the added attraction of another summit and a delightful traverse is enough to make anyone reconsider.

 Sonny's Trip Report